Forests play a critical role in mitigating climate change by capturing carbon dioxide and storing carbon within soils and forest biomass.

 - Working with American Forests to plan and facilitate learning labs to uncover land-section greenhouse gas mitigation options for natural and working lands

-- Providing resources and training on forest carbon management
+- Providing resources and training on adaptation for forest carbon management

 - Creating tools to support the adaptation of forests to climate change, while also considering carbon